 For instance, if I were asked this question, I’d say that my advantages were that I am intelligent, driven, quick-witted, high-energy, and able to communicate at all levels.
 Those were all great advantages for me when I was in sales, and also happen to be helpful to me as a career coach and business owner.
 I communicate very well with an enormous variety of people and can quickly evaluate and analyze what a job seeker’s problems are and give them a solution, which saves them time and money.

 I would say that my disadvantages are that I’m impatient, I’m not detail-oriented, and I always want to be a leader.
 (I also don’t respond well to authority, but that’s not something I would say to someone who was going to be my boss!)
 But all of these things are problems that either help me do my job well or don’t cause me any problems in performance.

-See, my impatience is something that causes me a problem in my personal life (just ask my husband and kids) but that serves me very well in driving me to achieve quickly at work.
+See, my impatience is something that causes me a problem in my personal life (just ask my family) but that serves me very well in driving me to achieve quickly at work.

 When I say I’m not especially detail-oriented, I would also say “and that’s why I take the extra steps of X, Y, and Z to address that issue so I don’t miss anything.”
 The leadership piece is another thing that sometimes causes me trouble in social situations but is a very desirable quality in my line of work.

 You are in charge of how you present yourself as a candidate, and you can tell your own story in a way that shines the most flattering light on you and your candidacy.